SystemsApproach/ops/provision.rst

 the operator more flexibility in allocating resources, which usually translates into requiring fewer overall resources.
-Note that there other ways to specify how resources are shared (which we'll see in later chapters), but the provisioning layer is one place where the issue can be addressed.
+Note that there other ways to specify how resources are shared (which we'll see in Section 4.4), but the provisioning layer is one place where the issue can be addressed.

 3.2 Infrastructure-as-Code
 --------------------------